Webreaper/GooglePhotoSync/README.md

 If you want to skip certain albums from the sync, put a file called 'exclude.txt' in the root folder to be synced.
 Any album names matching entries in the file will be skipped.

+### Disclaimer

+I accept no liability for any data loss or corruption caused by the use of this application.
+Your use of this app is entirely at your own risk - please ensure that you have adequate backups before you use this software.

 Software (C) Copyright 2015 Mark Otway